yashbrahmbhatt/LazyFramework/README.md

 <hr />

 # Roadmap
+This is used to keep track of features to be implemented and what has been accomplished so far.
+This will eventually be replaced with a change log/release notes once the framework is fully functional.

 ### Modules
 - [x] Create BasicDispatcher - Yash Brahmbhatt 7/7/2023
 - [x] Create BasicPerformer - Yash Brahmbhatt 12/7/2023